YumeXll/TextAdventureGame/README.md

-Some random console-based Java text adventure inspired by RyiSnow.
+Some random console-based (with some optional GUI version with Swing) Java text adventure inspired by RyiSnow.

 Unfinished, and i don't have any plan to finish it. probably